Age Levels

 Amateur

-• New dancers with basic skills
+• This category is for newer dancers with basic skills.

 Intermediate